 The same goes with email, where emails that have a recipient’s name in the subject get opened 26% more often.
 We know that importance of email marketing is that you can customize literally at the push of a button.
 In addition, email often provides the customer with something they can relate to.
 For instance, if your reader is worried about what to wear to the next party, then a fashion-related brand can send outfit ideas.

 Such suggestions provide readers of emails with something of value.
 In fact, according to the DMA these targeted emails generate 58% of their member’s revenue every year.
 Other marketing organizations have found evidence of great results.
-As one example, Campaign Monitor found that marketers using segmented campaigns have increased revenue by a whopping 760%.
+Another example found that marketers using segmented campaigns have increased revenue by a whopping 760%.
 This is an astounding statistic, and it underlines the importance of email marketing to even the most modern brands.

 6. People still engage with and take action because of emails